-Abraham Lincoln ( LINK-ən; February 12, 1809 – April 15, 1865) was an American lawyer, politician, and statesman who served as the 16th president of the United States from 1861 until his assassination in 1865.
-Lincoln led the Union through the American Civil War to defend the nation as a...
+Abraham Lincoln ( LINK-ən; February 12, 1809 – April 15, 1865) was the 16th president of the United States, serving from 1861 until his assassination in 1865.
+He led the United States through the American Civil War, defeating the Confederacy, playing a major role in the abolition of slavery, expanding...

 People who like this sort of thing will find this the sort of thing they like.